scaleinnotech/Learn.MakerCloud_en/docs/ch5_publish/python/publish_python.md

 Users can use the publishing function that corresponds to the type of data they want to send.

-## Publishing a text message
+### Application: Publishing a text message
 #### Learning Focus
-- Learn how to use Python to publish text messages to topics on MakerClou
+- Learn how to use Python to publish text messages to topics on MakerCloud

 #### Exercise:
 - Receive text input and publish it to a topic on MakerCloud.

-**Before programming on python, we need to be prepared on MakerCloud:**
+**Preparation on MakerCloud:**

 1. Create a project
 2. Create a topic